translationalneuromodeling/tapas/sem/README.md

 [Metropolis-Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)
 implemented in MATLAB.

-After installation (see below), you can run an example using
+After installation (see below), from the matlab console, you can run an example using:

 ```matlab
 tapas_init();
 tapas_sem_flat_example_inversion();
 ```

 This will load example data and estimate parameters from it.
 The data consists of a list of trials with trial type (pro- or antisaccade), the action performed (pro- or antisaccade) and the RT.

+The file `tapas/sem/examples/tapas_sem_flat_example_inversion.m`
-You can use the file `sem/examples/tapas_sem_flat_example_inversion.m` as a template to run your analysis.
+can be used as a template for other analysis.

 ## The model
 <img src="https://journals.plos.org/ploscompbiol/article/figure/image?size=large&id=10.1371/journal.pcbi.1005692.g002" width="400" align="right"/>

-SERIA models the race between 4 accumulators or units, under the assumption that the order and threshold hit time of the units determine the action (pro- or antisaccade) and corresponding RT on a trial.
-The first, early unit represents fast, reflexive prosaccades.
+SERIA models the race between 4 accumulators or units under the assumption that the order and threshold hit time of the units determine the action (pro- or antisaccade) and corresponding RT on a trial.
+The first (early) unit represents fast, reflexive prosaccades.
 These are triggered at time *t* if the early unit hits threshold at time *t* and all the other units hit threshold at a later point.
 Early prosaccades can be stopped by the second inhibitory unit, if the latter hits threshold before the early unit.
-In this case, the two late units (that represent voluntary, late prosaccades and antisaccades) can generate reactions depending on their hit time.
+In this case, the two late units (that represent voluntary, late pro- and antisaccades) can generate reactions depending on their hit time.
 In particular, if the antisaccade unit hits threshold at time *t* before the late prosaccade unit, an antisaccade at time *t* is generated, and